 The API for using the fourth argument, represented as

 t in this explanation, is described in a following how-to guide How-to Guide 4: Work with Timesteps, Parameters, and Variables.

 To access the data in a parameter or to assign a value to a variable, you must use the appropriate index or indices (in this example, either the Timestep or region or both).

 By default, all parameters and variables defined in the

 @defcomp will be allocated storage as scalars or Arrays of type

 Float64.
-For a description of other data type options, see How-to Guide 4: Work with Timesteps, Parameters, and Variables
+For a description of other data type options, see How-to Guide 5: Work with Parameters and Variables

 Composite components can contain any number of subcomponents, which can be either leaf components or more composite components.
 To the degree possible, composite components are designed to operate in the same way as leaf components, although there are a few necessary differences: